SophiaClifton/ROS2_Gyro_Simulator/README.md

 # ROS2 Publisher and Subscriber

-This repository contains a ROS2 project with a Python publisher and a C++ subscriber.
+This repository contains a ROS2 project in which a Python publisher node and a C++ subscriber node communicate between each other.
 The publisher node asks the user for coordinates and publishes them to a topic.
-The subscriber node listens to that topic, receives the coordinates, and then publishes them.
+The subscriber node listens to that topic, receives the coordinates, and then prints them.

 ### Prerequisites
 - ROS2 Humble